jundalisay/spblist/content/en/material/principles/intro/chapter-03b.md

 They did not know the ancient Physics concept of the 5 Elements.

-Instead, they only knew Electromagnetism as the supreme principle, which is merely the 3rd Element in the ancient system of classification.
+Instead, they only knew Electromagnetism as the supreme principle, which is merely the 3rd Element in the ancient system of classification and the 1st Element in the Cartesian system.

 'Spin' is the most obvious property of Electromagnetism and so they ended up classifying subatomic particles based on spin (as fermions, bosons, and leptons) or quarks (as hadrons, baryons, mesons).

 These classify an even messier naming convention of particles:
 - Greek-based such as Proton, Electron, Tau